-Siobhan Reilly supervises 4 postgraduate research students.
-Some of the students have produced research profiles, these are listed below:
+Siobhan Reilly supervises 12 postgraduate research students.
+If these students have produced research profiles, these are listed below:

 My background is in health services research.
 My research is concerned with improving the evidence base for the delivery of health and social care services for people with severe mental illness, people with dementia and older people with long term conditions.
 I am a co-applicant on two major 5 year grants: PARTNERS-2 (NIHR) & Neighbourhoods and Dementia (ESRC/NIHR http://www.lancaster.ac.uk/news/articles/2013/making-dementia-friendly-neighbourhoods/) which both begin in 2014.
 I teach research methods, supervise PhD students and have published in academic journals and with the Cochrane Collaboration.
 I am an honorary senior research fellow at University of Manchester.

 My research interests focus on the organisation and delivery of primary care services and the interface with secondary care and social care.
 My work utilises mixed methods approaches.
 I am currently working with colleagues from the University of Manchester and University of York.
 My focus recently has been on conducting studies which examine the health and primary health care for people with severe mental illness.
 I am joint PI on a NSPCR funded project (2012-2014): Exploring the physical health and primary care management of people with severe mental illness using the Clinical Practice Research Datalink.
 In this epidemiological study, covering the period 2000 to 2012 the research team aim to determine the frequency of primary care usage number and pattern of comorbidities in patients with SMI compared with those without SMI, establish the extent of the relationship between different aspects of SMI and comorbidity and assess quality of care following the introduction of incentives in 2004/5.